kitspace/awesome-electronics/README.md

 - [Sparkfun](https://www.sparkfun.com/) - Retailer and designer of open source electronics development boards and other equipment and materials with excellent accompanying tutorials.
 - [Adafruit](https://www.adafruit.com/) - Another retailer and designer with excellent selection and tutorials.
 - [Tindie](https://www.tindie.com) - Marketplace for electronics makers to sell low volume batches of their own designs.

-## Podcasts
-- [The Amp Hour](https://theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
-- [Embedded.fm](https://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
-- [The Spark Gap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.
-- [MacroFab Engineering Podcast](https://macrofab.com/blog/podcast/) - Weekly podcast where Parker and Stephen from MacroFab discuss EE topics and industry news.
-- [The Engineering Commons Podcast](http://theengineeringcommons.com/) - Covers general engineering topics from mechanical to electrical.

 ## Subscription Kit Services
 - [AdaBox](https://www.adafruit.com/adabox/) - Curated Adafruit products, unique collectibles, and exclusive discounts.
 All delivered quarterly.